autumn-traveller/vlc-amt-add-ipv6/README.md

                      for systems that don't have the right versions. include/           - Header files. lib/               - libVLC source code. modules/           - VLC plugins and modules.
-Most of the code is here.
-The `access` module contains the `amt.c` file which has all the relevant code/changes from this project po/                - VLC translations. share/             - Common resource files. src/               - libvlccore source code.
+Most of the code is here. po/                - VLC translations. share/             - Common resource files. src/               - libvlccore source code.